zhaohengyuan1/PAN/README.md

-# PANet
+# PAN
-Pixel Attention Network (PANet) is for AIM2020 Efficient Super Resolution challenge.
+Pixel Attention Network (PAN) is for AIM2020 Efficient Super Resolution challenge.
+Only 272K than 1518K (SRResNet)

 ![](./Figs/main.png)